The 51 Best Kids’ Songs Almost Any Parent Can Sing

 The family armed with an arsenal of catchy, classic kids’ songs need not fear the long road trip or interminable snow day.
-Singing songs with your kids is a great way keep the family entertained, whether or not it actually sounds good.
-The best kids’ songs are the ones parents and kids can both sing easily even if no one in the family has the talent to turn it into anything other than a hobby.
+Singing songs with your kids is a great way to keep the family entertained, whether or not it actually sounds good.
+The best kids’ songs are the songs parents and kids can both sing easily even if no one in the family has the talent to turn it into anything other than a hobby.
 Songs that aren’t annoying are also a plus (though a rarity when it comes to children’s music).

-Next time your kids want to hear “Baby Shark” or “Let It Go” for the one-millionth time, take matters into your own hands.
+Next time your kids want to hear “Let It Go” for the one-millionth time, take matters into your own hands.
 Instead of just hitting play on an hour-long YouTube video that has all of the popular kids’ nursery rhymes queued up, which you know will drive you insane, sing silly songs to your kids.
-They tend to make forgiving audiences, and kids songs are generally generous to those of us who struggle to keep a tune.
+They tend to make forgiving audiences, and kids' songs are generally generous to those of us who struggle to keep a tune.
 You can sing along to a song, go a capella in front of their crib, or each take up a verse.

 Children’s songs are, by definition, supposed to be easy, but which songs can parents really sing — and enjoy singing?
 What are good songs to sing to a baby?
 How about songs for older kids?
-What are best popular kids’ songs of all time?
+What are the best popular kids’ songs of all time?
 This children’s songs list contains songs that are fun for both you and the kids; some even provide an opportunity for a great learning experience.

 51. “I Need to Know”

 This Barbie Island Princess Song is about finding oneself and taking bold leaps.
 The melody is weirdly soothing and unlike Let it Go, you have a shot at hitting these notes.

 This Jungle Book kids’ song about forgetting your worries and strife and eating ants.
 Kids are all about the bear necessities.